Governors

 Mrs Wendy Orphan – Foundation Governor

 I have joined the Governing Body of St Andrew’s as a Foundation Governor.
 I am a member of The Bridge Youth Project Primary Team, which I joined as a volunteer in January 2019, and as an employee in September 2021.
 We visit many local primary schools in the Salisbury area to lead collective worship & RE lessons, building upon the amazing work schools already do to promote the Christian faith in our community.
 I am an active member of Salisbury Baptist Church where I run the King’s Kids Sunday School.
 We moved to Salisbury from Swansea, South Wales in 2018.
 Whilst there, I was a children’s and family worker in a local church.
 I was a Parent Governor & later Foundation Governor for the same local primary for 15+ years & member of the local Sacre.
 For ten years I was a primary school teacher & part time youth worker in London.
 I gained a diploma from the London School of Theology following my PGCE & history degree.
 My own primary school was also called St Andrew’s Primary School in Enfield.
 It played a significant part in my journey to faith.
 I grew up hearing about the person of Jesus there, listening to Bible stories in assembly and attending the local parish church.
 This St Andrew’s reminds me of mine with its strong Christian ethos, friendly welcome & sense of belonging.
 I look forward to supporting the school & serving on the ethos committee.
+Wendy is our Governor for Special Educational Needs.

 Dr Chris Howle – Parent Governor